 To play a music file:

-1. From the Multimedia menu, select Music Player.

-- 2. Press Library.
+- 1. From the Multimedia menu, select Music Player. - Press Library.
 The Library menu appears in the display, showing the following options:

 - Now Playing

-- All
+- · All Songs

+- Playlists

 - Artists

 - Albums

-- Genres

-- Recently Added

-- Playlists
+- Select the desired option, then do one of the following: